 However, the Lady Techsters aren't the only program to have dominated in the Assembly Center as the Bulldog basketball team has had its share of winning tradition at home.

-Since 1982, numerous Bulldog basketball teams have seen success on the hardwood from Andy Russo's early-1980s Dunkin Dawgs featuring NBA Hall of Famer Karl Malone all the way through the new millennium under current head coach Michael White.
+Since 1982, numerous Bulldog basketball teams have seen success on the hardwood from Andy Russo's early-1980s Dunkin' Dogs featuring NBA Hall of Famer Karl Malone all the way through the new millennium under current head coach Michael White.

-Tech has posted a remarkable 294-93 mark in the Thomas Assembly Center for an impressive winning percentage of 76.0 after posting a 14-0 mark during the 2012-13 season, the sixth perfect season in the TAC.
-Tech has recorded 28 winning seasons at home since 1982.
+Tech has posted a remarkable 308-94 mark in the Thomas Assembly Center for an impressive winning percentage of 76.7 after posting a 14-1 mark during the 2013-14 season.
+Tech has recorded 29 winning seasons at home since 1982.

 NBA greats such as Malone, P.J.
 Brown, Randy White and Paul Millsap have all called the Thomas Assembly Center home during their collegiate careers.